Talking to kids about tragedy

 Kids tend to show us how they are feeling through their behavior and moods since they are often not old enough to have the brain development responsible for putting feelings into words effectively.
 Red-flag patterns to look for include nightmares, crying spells, a shift in mood or personality, frequent head and stomach aches.
 Kids may hesitate to go to summer camp, or even church and school should they be carrying around a fear that somebody may come and hurt them.
 This may show up as wanting to stay home sick.

-Most kids just need to know that there is space is there to talk about it and to ask questions.
+Most kids just need to know that there is space to talk about it and to ask questions.
 Typically, after a few days of processing and steering clear of overexposure, kids are able to return to normalcy.
 Don’t hesitate to talk to me or another counselor if you are not sure.

 Here are some best practices from the National Mental Health Association on how to talk to kids about tragedy (scroll down to see specific tips on each age group):